-The 4th annual Sabroso Craft Beer, Taco & Music Festival presented by KLOS took place this past Saturday, April 8, 2017, at its new location: Doheny State Beach!
-The event featured lucha libre style wrestlers, $3 gourmet tacos, craft beer from renowned breweries, and performances by: The Offspring, Sum 41, Rival Sons, Lit, Unwritten Law, and Metalachi.
+The 5th annual Sabroso Craft Beer, Taco & Music Festival powered by Gringo Bandito kicked off this past Saturday, April 7, 2018 at Doheny State Beach.
+The event featured lucha libre style wrestlers, gourmet tacos, craft beer from renowned breweries, and performances by: The Offspring, Pennywise, The Vandals, Me First & The Gimme Gimmes, Unwritten Law, Los Kung Fu Monkeys and Naked Walrus.
 Fans who purchased VIP tickets were able to enjoy beer tastings beginning at noon, while those who purchased general admission tickets had to wait until 1 p.m.
 Unlimited tastings were available until 4 p.m., and then cash bars opened up.
-If you are planning to attend a beer festival, I highly recommend purchasing a ticket with early entry.

-The 7th annual Gringo Bandito Chronic Tacos Challenge was held prior to The Offspring taking the stage.
-The contest consisted of professional eaters from around the world, including Takeru Kobayashi who was defending his 2015 world record of 144 tacos in 10 minutes.
-Also featured was Molly Schuyller who ate 132 tacos in 10 minutes at last year’s competition, but lost to Kobayashi who ate 137.
-Schuyller hoped to overtake Kobayashi this year, however, the 139 tacos she ate were not enough to beat Kobayashi’s world record setting 159.
+The 8th annual Gringo Bandito Chronic Tacos Challenge was held prior to The Offspring taking the stage.
+The contest consisted of professional eaters from around the world, including Takeru Kobayashi who was defending his world record from last year – 159 tacos in 10 minutes.
+Also featured was Molly Schuyller who ate 139 tacos in 10 minutes at last year’s competition.
+Kobayashi ate 154 tacos in 10 minutes, which unfortunately wasn’t enough to break his record, but it was enough to maintain his title.

 – Martin Shook

 Follow on Instagram – @martin_shook_photo